 Heating Oil Prices Forecasted Lower this Winter

-Usual disclaimer, we here at Hillside do not claim to be smarter than the average bear.
+As usual, we here at Hillside do not claim to be smarter than the average bear.
 This is information we are passing along from the US Energy Information Administration…With a name like that, they must be important.

 Those of you who use natural gas to heat your homes won’t be as lucky this winter.
 EIA predicts an average household will spend 13 percent more this winter than last winter on natural gas.
 This translates to roughly $80 extra over the course of the winter.